-A private location set up with a master account can be used by the sub-accounts in that master account.
-A private location set up with a sub-account can only be used by that sub-account.
+A private location set up with a parent account can be used by the child accounts under that parent.
+A private location set up with a child account can only be used by that child account.

 one.newrelic.com > Synthetics > Private Locations: Use the Private Locations page to create, edit, and delete private locations.

 Before installing private minions, you need to create a private location.
 To create a new private location:

 Go to one.newrelic.com > Synthetics > Private locations.
 Then select Create private location.